Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 ## Filter Attachments

-To filter attachments within Live Agent, this can be done in the Attachments page.
+To filter attachments within Live Agent, follow these steps:

 1. Go to Live Agent.
 2. On the left side of the screen, select **Settings**.